shreyazh/Shrudio/README.md

 ## Shrudio is your all-in-one audio tool: play music, generate melodies, create sound effects, and tune instruments—all in a sleek, intuitive interface powered by the Web Audio API. 🎶✨

+## Inspiration
+Shrudio was inspired by the desire to create an all-in-one audio tool that allows musicians, creators, and sound enthusiasts to generate, play, and experiment with different audio features in a seamless environment.
+We wanted to bring together the power of music creation, sound effects, and real-time pitch detection into one platform.

+---

 ## 🌟 Features
 - **Music Player**